eclipse-hono/hono/site/content/community/get-in-touch.md

 <https://bluejeans.com/494114785>

-You can also import the calendar file [project-call.ics](../project-call.ics "Project Call") which contains more information about joining by computer of by telephone.
+You can also import the calendar file [project-call.ics](../project-call.ics "Project Call") which contains more information about joining by computer or telephone.